UCANR-IGIS/slideutils/README.md

 <!-- badges: end -->

-R Markdown Slide Utilities contains functions you can use to add custom content to RMarkdown slide decks, including:
+R Markdown Slide Utilities contains functions you can use to add custom content to R Markdown slide decks, including:

--   Image builds from a series of PNG files
+-   Generate image builds from a series of PNG files

--   Summary charts from a Google Form survey
+-   Embed summary charts from a Google Form survey

--   Emojis
+-   Add emojis with quotations

+-   Generate small HTML pages for exercise hints and solutions, populated by a Google Sheet, with an option to create bitly links to insert in a Rmd or R file

--   Customized SVGs from DiagrammeR
+-   Customize the CSS of SVGs created by DiagrammeR (*coming soon*)